+4. Is there anything that is currently or would limit the growth of the program, even with resources?
+Declining enrollments are a challenge to growth, as is transitional leadership, however our numbers in creative writing remain stable.
+Again, we're hopeful and optimistic about Northstar Promise.
+Strong support from the future dean with curricular development and changes will be necessary.
+We could really benefit from a half-time resident faculty in creative writing.
+Our community faculty is limited, and particularly with writing, many of our potential instructors have already been designated courses.
 Having a 12-credit limit for community faculty is one reason we need a half-time resident faculty.
 5. What other departments would be impacted by growth in this program (e.g., Library, Tutoring and Testing Services, other departments that contribute to the curriculum, facilities, advising, Institutional Effectiveness and Technology)?
 What we need to grow our area of study is a revolving and evolving selection of courses taught as WRIT 324, Topics in Writing courses.
 For example, this summer, '24, we are offering a topics in writing course titled: Writing Science Fiction and Fantasy, that is already enrolling students.
-We've got some exciting things happening, and, also brewing, for Creative Writing.
 Any growth impacts would benefit the college, library, and the tutoring center.
 More creative writing students has the potential to combine screenwriting, English and English for Teaching, professional communication, nursing, business, TRiO, and many other departments/programs.
 I want to return to the library as a source of collaboration.
 Just today Michelle Filkins contacted me about a collaborative open mic for our Haute Dish spring reading.
 Being housed in literature and language offers us a host of collaborative avenues to branch off of.
 In answering this question, I am more focused on what other students in other disciplines would be impacted by growth in the creative writing program.
-Narrative has become the preferred genre.

-[Developing a Three- Year Plan](#)
+Developing a Three- Year Plan